The Complete Guide to Instagram Tagging

 But you should resist that temptation.
 Instead, change up your hashtags so you can see which ones work best for your unique audience.

-While it might seem like more work to come up with multiple hashtag combinations, you can use Sked Social’s hashtag manager to store groups of hashtags.
+While it might seem like more work to come up with multiple hashtag combinations, you can use Sked Social’s template manager to store groups of hashtags.

 This means you won’t have to continually scour Instagram for fresh hashtags every time you create a new post.
 You can simply do it all within the app in a matter of minutes.